 To prepare the layered tart, you must first make the shortcrust pastry.
 Put on the work plan flour sifted with baking powder, Salt, the grated lemon rind, the egg yolks, sugar, the yolks and the diced cold butter.
 Start kneading with your fingertips until you get a coarse dough.
 Then add as much milk as necessary to obtain a smooth dough, homogeneous, compact and without lumps.
 Wrap the shortcrust pastry in food film and refrigerate for at least 30 minutes.

 Preheat the oven to 170 degrees static.
 Grease and flour the cake pan with care.
 I suggest you use an opening cake pan, so you can easily extract this tart that, being composed of several layers, it is quite heavy.
 Divide the dough into 4 or 5 pieces, depending on the number of layers you want to do.
 If this is the first time you have prepared the layered tart, I suggest 4 layers.
-With a rolling pin, make a thin sheet from a piece of dough a little’ bigger than the others.
+With a rolling pin, make a thin puff pastry out of a piece of dough a little larger than the others.
 Coat the cake pan with a layer of shortcrust pastry, also on the sides.
 Lightly prick the bottom to facilitate the cooking of the shortcrust pastry.
-Pour some’ jam on shortcrust pastry.
+Spread a little jam over the shortcrust pastry.

 Don't go overboard with jam, otherwise the inner layers of the cake may not cook enough.
 Cover the jam with a second layer of shortcrust pastry, puncture again and add more jam.
 Make another layer of shortcrust pastry (the third) and complete with the rest of the jam.
 At this point, finish the tart in layers as if it were a normal tart.
 Make a border on the sides and then make a sheet from which to cut the strips.

-Spread the shortbread strips on the tart, brush the surface with a little whole milk and sprinkle the shortcrust pastry strips with a little’ granulated sugar, better if extra up.
+Spread the shortbread strips on the tart, brush to the surface with a little whole milk and sprinkle the strips of shortcrust pastry with a little caster sugar, better if extra up.

 Bake the layered tart in a preheated oven at 170 degrees for 30 minutes and then lower to 160 degrees for another 30 minutes or so.
-Check that the tart does not darken excessively on the outside.
+Make sure the tart doesn't darken too much on the outside.
 If you were to see that the surface becomes too dark, cover it with aluminum foil.
 Once cooked, let the tart cool completely before removing it from the pan.
 Bon appétit!